Adanna-Iwuanyanwu/Adanna-Iwuanyanwu/README.md

 ### Hello there! 👋
-I am Adanna Iwuanyanwu.
 I am a data analyst with a growth mindset who loves fresh ideas.
 I am passionate about using my knowledge and skillsets to help companies turn data into actionable insights which will help improve the company's revenue and processes.
 I am a philomath and inquisitive.
 If I am not learning to gain more knowledge on data-related topics, I am seeking knowledge in anything that interests me at that moment.

 ### Currently: